How much is your case worth?Get a free case evaluation

 What is Uber?

 Uber’s network-based approach made ride requests effortless and easy for customers.
-With smartphones and other compatible devices, customers can simply submit a request to a driver in the UBER network.
+With smartphones and other compatible devices, customers can simply submit a request to a driver in the Uber network.
 Once the driver arrives, the passenger is transported to his or her location.
-This company permits electronic payments only, via credit or debit, as cash is not accepted.
+This company permits electronic payments only via credit or debit.

 Customers can select one of many Uber car models, all of which are specific to a given location:

-Black car: This is one of Uber’s standard models, which can seat a maximum of four customers.
+- Black Car – One of Uber’s standard models, which can seat a maximum of four customers.

-Uber has proliferated through the globe, serving customers in more than 66 countries and 481 cities- as of May 2016.
-In December 2015, Uber released a startling statement, that they had officially completed their billionth ride, which they achieved with the aid of their vast network of 400,000 drivers per month.
+As of May 2016, Uber has proliferated through the globe, serving customers in more than 66 countries and 481 cities.
+In December 2015, Uber released a startling statement: They had officially completed their billionth ride, which they achieved with the aid of their vast network of 400,000 drivers per month.
 This company has become a fierce competitor for taxis and other forms of public transportation.

 Uber car insurance, in the United States and Puerto Rico, offers the following ridesharing coverage options: